 Welcome to Eliot Maine

 Eliot Festival Day is a community event featuring the Eliot Festival Day 5K Road Race in the morning and the Donut and Pie Eatin’ Contests in the afternoon.
-Along with crafts, food, products, and informational booths we have a Farmer’s Market for area agriculture, a Colonial Re-enactment camp, a PARADE for one and all, Chalmers Kids’ Fun Run, live music, Dancing DJ Carmen and more!
+Along with crafts, food, products, and informational booths we have a Farmer’s Market for area agriculture, a Colonial Re-enactment camp, a PARADE for one and all, Kids’ Fun Run, live music, Dancing DJ Carmen and more!

-Held the last Saturday in September — this year that is September 27, 2025– right by the gazebo on State Road.
+Held the last Saturday in September — this year that is September 26, 2026– right by the gazebo on State Road.

 🎉🎉We will have FIREWORKS on Friday night at the Eliot Boat Basin.
-We still need volunteers to help onsite Friday, September 26.
+We still need volunteers to help onsite Friday, September 25.
 If you can help, please email us at EliotFestivalDays@gmail.com with Firework Volunteer in the subject line.

 This is a family-friendly event so please ask if you have any questions.
 EliotFestivalDays@gmail.com